 Available in gold and silver, just a single size is available in each, that being the ever in demand one-ounce format.
 For the 2015 Year of the Sheep, the mint did produce 5,000 ¼ ounce gold coins, but that hasn’t reappeared and can’t be considered a regular part of the range.
 A 1/10 ounce coin in a similar finish is available every year, but sold as a boxed numismatic like the proof range and thus priced accordingly.
 To all intents and purposes, the one-ounce format is the bullion range.

 Designs are certainly different to the Perth Mint range.
 Wuon-Gean has produced some fine, if controversial stylistic designs, a long way from Perths more realistic approach, so collectors usually find themselves leaning one way or the other.
 The Shengxiao Lunars have smaller mintages and a tighter, more traditional proof range, Perth catering to a huge variety of bullion sizes and an oversized variety of specials.
-Currently four coins in with a fifth Year of the Dog coin due soon, this is a fine range, different to the competition, but cohesive as a set.
+Currently six coins in, this is a fine range, different to the competition, but cohesive as a set.
+However, for the 2019 coin the lead artist has been changed to Harry Brockway.
+His style is less stylistic and leans a little more to the Perth Mint style than Wuon-Gean’s work.
+Early buzz has that it’s equally divisive.

 DESIGN: Depicts a leaping horse under which is a depiction of the Uffington Horse in Oxfordshire.
 At the top is the inscription YEAR OF THE HORSE 2014 and the Chinese character for horse.